GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 ```

 9. **Deploy the DB population jobs.**  These are one-off bash scripts that initialize the Accounts and Ledger databases with data.
-You only need to run these Jobs once, so we deploy them only to cluster1.
+You only need to run these Jobs once, so we deploy them only on `cluster1`.

 ```
 kubectx cluster1